Ancient Phoenicia & Its Sea Ports

 Historical & Biblical Background

 Phoenicia was one of the most influential civilizations in history — not through military conquest but through commerce, craftsmanship, and communication.
 Occupying a narrow coastal strip of modern Lebanon and northern Israel, the Phoenicians became the greatest maritime traders of the ancient world, establishing colonies across the Mediterranean from Cyprus to Spain, and giving humanity one of its most enduring gifts: the alphabet.
 Their territory on this map is the green sliver between the Mediterranean and the Lebanon mountains — small in size, immense in impact.
+To the south lay the Philistine coast; inland rose the hill country of Israel and, further east, the kingdoms of Aram and Damascus.

 Byblos — Where the Bible Got Its Name